prem0406/employee/README.md

 ## 📎 Assumptions

 - MongoDB will be used as the backend data store.
-- MongoDB credentials (`admin` / `admin123` provider here as plain text for Evaluators) are stored as a Kubernetes secret.
+- MongoDB credentials are stored as a Kubernetes secret.
 - The database and collection used are:
   - DB: `company`
   - Collection: `employee`